Kuruchy/kuruchy.github.io/_posts/2021-8-27-kotlin-tips.md

 ---
 layout: post
-title: Kotlin Tips: Comparing two Strings
+title: Kotlin Tips
 categories: [Tips, Kotlin]
 ---

-Something a colleague from work told me:
+This the first post in a series, that will be called **Kotlin Tips**, which will try to summarize a bunch of useful tips.

+### Comparing Two Strings
 ![Tip](/images/gifs/comparing_two_strings.gif)